-Most Saturdays of my childhood were spent wandering the never-ending aisles of black hair shops with my mum.
+Most Saturdays of my childhood were spent wandering the never-ending aisles of Black hair shops with my mum.
 I was constantly searching for the next wonder product that would give me the "good hair" I saw on relaxer boxes.
 The store shelves were packed with grease (a type of dense, heavy product with the consistency of a waxier, fragranced Vaseline), and I found within these pots the "good hair" I'd been dreaming of.
 I'd sit on the floor between my mum's legs as she parted my hair and massaged the grease onto my scalp.

 When the internet arrived, it brought an abundance of knowledge and access to expert information on afro hair.
-This period of re-education shed many of the myths regarding how to best treat black hair—arming me with advice from trichologists and other black women across the world.
+This period of re-education shed many of the myths regarding how to best treat Black hair—arming me with advice from trichologists and other Black women across the world.
 And that's where it began: the long process of finding the best afro hair products out there.

 Even though I usually wear a 26-inch wig, it's still so important for me to protect the hair that lies beneath it.
 I recently cut my shoulder-length, relaxed hair to a mini 'fro (aka "the big chop" in natural hair circles), and even though it was a lot of hair to cut off, the dead, chemically processed strands were holding me back from living my best life.
-On my natural hair journey, I've swapped out scalp-suffocating products and started to use lighter moisturisers and oils.
+On my natural hair journey, I've swapped out scalp-suffocating products and started to use lighter moisturizers and oils.

-I also realised that I didn't need to restrict myself to only using products with "for afro hair" on the label.
+I also realized that I didn't need to restrict myself to only using products with "for afro hair" on the label.
 Instead, I look out for key ingredients and claims.
 The seven steps ahead (taken from my personal hair routine) prove that caring for afro hair doesn't have to be complex or require a ton of products.
 Ready to get started?

 If you bottled the feeling of rubbing a cashmere blanket against your skin, you'd get this shampoo.
 There's a reason the word "soft" is in the product name, as the shampoo cleanses hair without stripping it while keeping the strands smooth until the next wash.
 I focus on massaging this into the scalp only so the natural oils remain further down the hair shaft.
 After shampooing, I condition with Redken All Soft Mega Conditioner (£14).